Piracicaba River (Minas Gerais): Geology and geomorphology

 Around 96% of the basin's area lies above fissured aquifers, 44% of which are over fissured aquifers in crystalline rocks, which are isolated from each other and small in extent.
 Their wells are between 30 and 150 metres deep.
 A further 36% are located above schistose fissured aquifers, which are also discontinuous and small, but with even more limited use due to the shale.
 In 16% of the area, there are quartzite fissured aquifer systems, favourable for the extraction of drinking water.
 The wells in this classification are 60 to 250 metres deep and are distributed in localised but larger systems.
 The remaining 4% of the basin's total area is made up of granular aquifers, which are large and considered to be the most favourable for exploitation.
 With wells ranging from five to 20 metres, this type is found in the Steel Valley Metropolitan Region, where it serves as the main source of public water supply.

 Susceptibility to erosion is classified as "strong" or "very strong" in 66% of the basin area, a trait that is particularly accentuated at the headwaters of the Santa Bárbara river sub-basin and at the headwaters of the Piracicaba itself.
-The headwaters are where the highest sediment production occurs, with an average of 100 to 200 tonnes per square kilometre per year (t/km²).
+The headwaters are where the highest sediment production occurs, with an average of 100 to 200 tonnes per square kilometre per year (t/km^{2}).
 Industrialised mining in the headwaters region contributes to sediment formation, facilitating siltation.
 Heavy rainfall events and prolonged droughts naturally intensify the erosion process.
-Downstream of the confluence of the Piracicaba and Doce rivers, sediment generation is relatively low, at around 50 t/km² per year, but the Piracicaba river basin is one of the largest sediment producers in the Doce river basin.
+Downstream of the confluence of the Piracicaba and Doce rivers, sediment generation is relatively low, at around 50 t/km^{2} per year, but the Piracicaba river basin is one of the largest sediment producers in the Doce river basin.